 Client Involvement: No evaluation can be complete without input from the project owner or maintenance personnel.
 These individuals live with the project on a daily basis and typically have historical data related to water main/project use, prior maintenance history, cbreaks, etc. In addition, a successful repair strategy can only be developed if the expectations of the client are clearly understood.
 For example, if the structure will be replaced in one year, it is not beneficial to the client to evaluate the structure and develop repairs for a 20-year anticipated life.
 We can design cathodic protection system to increase the life of the water main based on soil resistivity and condition assessment of the water main

 We respond to all inquiries promptly by sending a technical proposal detailing scope of work and estimated costs.
-Please call Dr. Zee at 412-952-9441, Ed Larkin at 412-788-1263 or James Datesh for additional information, and how we may be able to assist you in the lab or at the project site.
+Please call Dr. Zee at 412-952-9441, Ed Larkin at 412-788-1263 or James Datesh for additional information, and how we may be able to assist you at the project site or in laboratory analysis.
 Alternatively, you can send your request to firstname.lastname@example.org.
 Call us today for a quote!